qudx54632/Shock-wave-project/README.md

 4. Figures will be saved into the `figures/` directory.

 ## Related Paper
-If you are interested in the full theoretical background, please refer to the corresponding research paper
+If you are interested in the full theoretical background, please refer to the corresponding research paper: https://arxiv.org/pdf/...

 ## License